 If you incorporated in Delaware, you need to pay a Delaware Franchise Tax.
 The calculator below will help you estimate how much you’ll need to pay.
 The deadline is typically the last day of February - scroll down to access links to visit the Delaware Division of Corporations webpage where you can pay.

 If you incorporated in Delaware, yes, you need to file and pay the Delaware Franchise Tax.
+Most VC backed startups are Delaware C-Corps, which means that most VC-backed startups DO need to file.

 The vast majority of our startups use the Assumed Par Value Capital Method because it results it significantly less tax.
+The other method, the authorized share method, can result in a much higher tax calculation in most instances for early-stage companies.

 Par value is the value per share.
 From the cap tables we've seen, the par value is usually set at $0.0001 or $0.00001.
 The par value has no connection to the market value of the share of stock.